graphops/launchpad-charts/charts/graph-node/README.md

 You can use these keys in your custom configuration template (e.g. `{{ .computed.computedValue }}`).

+## Grafana Integration

+This chart supports integration with the [Grafana Chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana#grafana-helm-chart) to automatically create [bundled Dashboards](dashboards) and Grafana Data Sources for each configured Graph Node Store.
+See keys under `grafana` in [Values](#Values) for configuration options.

 ## Upgrading

 We recommend that you pin the version of the Chart that you deploy.
 You can use the `--version` flag with `helm install` and `helm upgrade` to specify a chart version constraint.